 BAUHAUS MUSEUM WEIMAR

-To mark the 100th anniversary of the founding of the Bauhaus, the Bauhaus Museum in Weimar was rebuilt as a central place for commemoration and exploration of modernism.
-Over 536 architectural firms from around the world participated in the international competition; the design by the Berlin-based firm Atelier Heike Hanada was realized.
+To mark the 100th anniversary of the founding of the Bauhaus, the Bauhaus Museum Weimar was rebuilt as a central place for commemoration and engagement with modernism.
+Over 536 architectural firms participated in the international competition; the design by the Berlin-based firm Atelier Heike Hanada was realized.

-For this extraordinary project, we not only developed the entire lighting concept, but also customized lighting systems – tailored to the architectural specifications, conservation requirements, and museum use.
+For this extraordinary project, Fischer & Partner developed the entire lighting concept as well as tailor-made lighting systems – tailored to the architectural specifications, conservation requirements and museum use.

 The lighting concept combines functional clarity with atmospheric depth.
-Accentuated object lighting, zoned room lighting levels, and our specially developed luminaires create a sophisticated, calm, and precise lighting atmosphere – in the spirit of the Bauhaus philosophy: technically sophisticated, minimalist in design, and sustainably implemented.
+It creates a sophisticated, calm, and precise lighting mood – entirely in the spirit of the Bauhaus: technically sophisticated, minimalist in design, and sustainably implemented.

 Description of services: Lighting planning, design development of the luminaires